SiddharthEngineer23/personal-portfolio/content/authors/admin/_index.md

   url: https://www.air.org/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a senior at The Ohio State University studying Data Analytics.
-I am also specializing in Computation Analytics with a machine learning focus, then I am minoring in Mathematics.
+bio: Fourth-year Honors student at The Ohio State University and Data Science Intern at A.I.R.

 # Interests to show in About widget
 interests:
-- Machine Learning and Artifical Intelligence
+- Machine Learning
 - Computational Linguistics
 - Sports Analytics
-- Economics and Finance
+- Economics

 # Education to show in About widget
 education: